MontagnaLab/InnovativeApproachesForInvertebrateBiodiversityMonitoring/notebooks/notebook2.md

   --i-base-transition-stats base-transition-stats.qza \
   --o-visualization base-transition-stats.qzv
 ```
-Let's have a look at these visualizations.
+Let's have a look at [denoising-stats.qzv](https://view.qiime2.org/visualization/?src=https://raw.githubusercontent.com/MontagnaLab/InnovativeApproachesForInvertebrateBiodiversityMonitoring/main/outputs/QIIME2_visualizations/denoising-stats.qzv) and [base-transition-stats.qzv](https://view.qiime2.org/visualization/?src=https://raw.githubusercontent.com/MontagnaLab/InnovativeApproachesForInvertebrateBiodiversityMonitoring/main/outputs/QIIME2_visualizations/base-transition-stats.qzv).

 Since in this study barcodes and adapters were added after PCR amplification each fastq file contained both forward and reverse reads.
 So sequences needs to be re-orientered using the reference database as guide.
-We can use the `qiime rescript orient-seqs` from the [q2-RESCRIPt](https://github.com/bokulich-lab/RESCRIPt) plugin for doing it.
+We can use the `qiime rescript orient-seqs` command from the [q2-RESCRIPt](https://github.com/bokulich-lab/RESCRIPt) plugin for doing it.
 ```bash
 qiime rescript orient-seqs \
   --i-sequences rep-seqs_MixedOrientation.qza \